Last Updated on June 29, 2022

 There’s not enough space, depends on styles, depends on quality, and whether or not the thrift store has partnered with a textile recycling facility.

 If you have clothes in good condition, maybe call up some of your friends and host a clothing swap.
+It’s a great way to recycle clothing and get a new wardrobe!

 If you’re looking for tips on hosting your own clothing swap, check out this post where I chatted with Martha Stewart.

-If you want to take a more hands off approach, you could also bring your clothes to a local consignment shop.
+If you want to take a more hands-off approach, you could also bring your clothes to a local consignment shop.

 You can take a look at some of my favorite consignment shops in my Going Zero Waste Guide to the Bay Area.

+When I am trying to decide what to do with old clothes, donating is at the top of my list.
 When it comes to donating, try to find specific charities for specific items.

 I talk about this at length in my book 101 Ways to Go Zero Waste.